Quantumminded/front-end/README.md

 ## Description

-***GlobalSpeak*** is the go-to resource for language translation, providing users with the ability to check translations for different languages and cross-reference them with the help of advanced language technology.
+***GlobalSpeak*** is the go-to resource for language translation, providing users with the ability to check translations for different languages and cross-reference them with the help of advanced language technology

 ## User Stories